mancsedmon29/Web-Development-Projects/README.md

 }
 ```

-Go to CSS file and type this code for the indicate when you type the button letter it will be disabled and the color will changed.
+Go to the CSS file and type this code for the indicate when you type the button letter it will be disabled and the color will changed.

 This CSS code targets disabled buttons within an element with the class "keyboard" and sets their `opacity` to `0.6`, making them semi-transparent, and `disables` `pointer events` on them, making them `unclickable`.